unionai-oss/unionml/docs/tutorials/mnist.md

 +++

-The MNIST dataset is an acronym that stands for the Modified National Institute of Standards and Technology (MNIST) dataset.
+The MNIST dataset is considered to be the "hello world" dataset of machine learning.
 It is a dataset of 60,000 small square 28×28 pixel grayscale images of handwritten single digits between 0 and 9.

-The MNIST dataset is considered to be the "hello world" example of machine learning.
 In that same spirit, we'll be making the "hello world" UnionML app using this dataset and a simple linear classifier with [sklearn](https://scikit-learn.org/stable/index.html).

 With this dataset, we'll see just how easy it is to create a single-script UnionML app.